On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle

+where $H$ and $K$ denote the mean and Gaussian curvature with corresponding bending rigidities $\kappa$ and $\kappa_G$, $\sigma$ is the surface tension, and $c_0$ is the so called spontaneous curvature.
+Considering membranes with fixed topology and fixed geodesic curvature the Gaussian curvature term is a constant and can be dropped.
+For simplicity we will also restrict our considerations to the case of vanishing spontaneous curvature $c_0=0$.

-To model the membrane itself we choose the well-established \emph{linearized Canham--Helfrich model in Monge-gauge}.
-Given a 2-dimensional reference domain $\Omega \subseteq \R^2$ and a function $u \in H^2(\Omega)$, the membrane shape is described by the graph $u(\Omega)$ of $u$.
+Assuming that the membrane is given by a graph $\mathcal{M}=\{(x,u(x)) \,|\, x \in \Omega\}$ which is almost flat in the sense that $|\nabla u| \ll 1$ we consider the well-established \emph{linearized Canham--Helfrich model in Monge-gauge:} Given a 2-dimensional reference domain $\Omega \subseteq \R^2$ and a function $u \in H^2(\Omega)$, the membrane shape is described by the graph of $u$.
 The bending energy of this membrane is approximated by

 where $\kappa>0$ and $\sigma \geq 0$ denote the \emph{bending rigidity} and the \emph{surface tension}, respectively.
-It is noted that this is already a linearized formulation of the bending energy that makes the assumption that the membrane is ``rather flat'' with respect to the reference domain $\Omega$. \TK[If desired, we could add further remarks about this model, and maybe mention alternatives.
-It should be made clear that the membrane is seen as an infinitesimally thin object and that its core assumption is that the membrane is rather flat.]{}
+It is noted that this corresponds to the geometric linearization of the full nonlinear Canham--Helfrich energy $J_{\text{CH}}$ near a flat membrane with $\nabla u = 0$.
+For more details on the model we refer to \cite{ElGrHoKoWo16} and the references therein.

-In absence of particles that interact with the membrane, this model determines the stationary shape of the membrane solely by minimizing this energy.
+In absence of particles interacting with the membrane, this model determines the stationary shape of the membrane solely by minimizing the energy $J$.
 In the following we explain how the embedded particles are coupled to the membrane, before we state the model problem that is central to this paper.

-For simplicity we first consider a single \emph{transmembrane particle} that interacts with the membrane. \TK[We could argue that we do not care here that it is a transmembrane particle.
-But then we may have to argue why the model with the boundary conditions is in any way justified.]{} Such a particle is not merely connected to the membrane but rather is included in it, comparable to a wedge in the membrane.
-We assume that the particle is rigid, which means that it stays constant in shape, and we approximate it by a rigid 3-dimensional shape $\cB \subseteq \R^3$.
+For simplicity we first consider a single \emph{transmembrane protein} that interacts with the membrane.
+Such a protein is not merely connected to one side of the membrane surface but rather is included in the membrane.
+The reason for this situation is that the protein has a \emph{hydrophobic belt} which is shielded from the surrounding water by the membrane lipids.
+As a consequence the membrane preferably connects to the belt which in turn deforms the membrane according to its shape.
+We assume that the particle does not undergo any deformation and denote its rigid 3-dimensional shape $\cB \subseteq \R^3$.